wwselleck/solaire-discord/README.md

 # Solaire
-A lightweight framework for creating discord bots using Node.
+A lightweight framework for creating Discord bots using Node.

 ```js
 import { Solaire } from "solaire-discord";